Simply-connected manifolds with large homotopy stable classes: spin Spin-c structures on 4-manifolds

-\begin{proof} For the forward direction, the square of the Chern class is preserved by stable equivalence because we fixed the spin$^{c}$ structure on $W_g$, and because equivalence of spin$^{c}$ structures preserve Chern numbers.
+\begin{proof} For the forward direction, the square of the Chern class and its divisibility are preserved by stable equivalence because we fixed the spin$^{c}$ structure on $W_g$ to be the structure with trivial first Chern class, and because equivalence of spin$^{c}$ structures preserve Chern numbers and the divisibility.

-For the reverse direction, by Kreck's theorem~\cite[Theorem~C]{KreckSurgeryAndDuality}, spin$^{c}$ structures are stably equivalent if and only if the resulting elements of spin$^{c}$ bordism are equal.
-By \cite{freedman-kirby} there is an isomorphism